-UPS pre-orders 125 Tesla electric semi-trucks, largest order yet
+UPS reserves 125 Tesla semi-trucks, largest public pre-order yet

 Navistar International Corp (NAV.N) and Volkswagen AG VOWG-P.DE hope to launch a smaller, electric medium-duty truck by late 2019, while rival Daimler AG (DAIGn.DE) has delivered the first of a smaller range of electric trucks to customers in New York.

-Reporting by Nick Carey; Editing by Jeffrey Benkoe
+Reporting by Nick Carey; Editing by Jeffrey Benkoe and Susan Thomas